Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 **Purpose**: Verify if the graph is connected using a basic depth-first traversal.

+**How it works**:
+- Perform a Depth-First Search (DFS) starting from a connected station.
+- Mark each visited station.
+- After traversal, verify that all stations with at least one railway line were visited.

 ```java
 private void dfsConnectivityCheck(Map<Station, List<Railway>> graph, Station current, Set<Station> visited) {
     visited.add(current);